letsgetrandy/specter/README.md

 Specter
 =======

-Automated visual regression testing.

-Specter adds [Resemble.js](http://huddle.github.com/Resemble.js/) image comparison functionality to [CasperJS](http://github.com/n1k0/casperjs) testing and navigation framework for [PhantomJS](http://github.com/ariya/phantomjs/), in order to produce automated visual regression testing.
+Specter is the automated visual regression testing framework that you've been wishing for.

+For most other forms of software development there exist unit testing frameworks with which a developer can verify that new code does nothing to break existing code, but for the front-end (UI) developer, there are very few tools to test design and layout, and the ones that do exist are terribly clumsy.
+This has always resulted in a huge need for heavy manual testing and QA after changes are made, to ensure that a change in one place doesn't break something somewhere else.

+Specter aims to change that.
+After you've built a page and you know it's right you can set up a Specter test to prove that page, and each of its individual components are correctly rendered.
+Specter will capture screenshots of the elements matching the selectors you specify, at all the screen dimensions you desire.
+Then, just run your suite of Specter tests the next time you make a change to ensure you haven't broken anything.
+If something _does_ break, you'll get a nice screenshot with the differences highlighted in red.

-### Why?
+### Requirements

-The problem with functional UI tests is that they make assertions on HTML markup, not the actual rendering.
-You can't know through automated tests if something has visually broke, too much margin, disabled state etc.  This situation is exacerbated by the increasing use of CSS3 for visual state changes that were traditionally built with JavaScript and DOM manipulation, ':target' pseudoclass or keyframes for example.
-Read more on Huddle's Engineering blog: [CSS Regression Testing](http://tldr.huddle.com/blog/css-testing/).
+Specter is a XUL application, so it needs Firefox or XULRunner in order to work.

 ## Installation

-Specter requires [CasperJS](http://github.com/n1k0/casperjs), which can be installed on Mac via Homebrew (`brew install casperjs`) or installed manually on any other system by cloning the repo.

 To use Specter, just clone this repo and run `make install` to link the binary into your path and make it executable.

 ```
 $ git clone https://github.com/letsgetrandy/specter.git